-I first started to become interested in the Middle Ages when I was in third grade and studying world history, although I could not have said why.
+I first started to become interested in the Middle Ages when I was in third grade and studying world history, although I could not say why.
 Then, when I was finishing my music degree, we had several sections of history classes that had to be completed, and from the first, I was hooked on the Middle Ages!
 Although I enjoy crafts, I have never been the "crafty" kind of person, but when I was researching the Middle Ages and it turned out to be so much fun, I thought I would try my hand at a number of medieval crafts to see if I could be successful at some of them.
 After all, I had modern equipment, and a lot of books and other resources, so surely it would be easier than a medieval person trying to do the same thing!

-With some time, effort and perseverance, you too can learn how people in medieval times lived and feel a connection to them—or perhaps just knowing the place these crafts had in history will help you appreciate medieval crafts more!
+With some time, effort, and perseverance, you too can learn how people in medieval times lived and feel a connection to them—or perhaps just knowing the place these crafts had in history will help you appreciate medieval crafts more!

 9 Medieval Craft Ideas

 - Prayer Ropes

 Books were a staple of the Middle Ages, and a large number of crafts were involved in their production: making the paper for the book, sewing the signatures of the book, marbling the endpapers, binding the book, and the calligraphy and illumination involved in the actual words on the page.

 Books are perhaps the ultimate amalgamation of crafts in the Middle Ages, and probably the reason why books are still so loved today.
 By making a book yourself from start to finish, you can experience the pleasure of learning to master each of the crafts involved in making books, and show off your finished product with pride!